okta/okta.github.io/_source/_posts/2018-07-03-deploy-vue-app-aws.md

 - ""
 ---

 Writing a Vue app is intuitive, straightforward, and fast.
 With low barriers to entry, component-based approach, and built-in features like hot reloading and webpack, Vue allows you to focus on developing your application rather than worrying about your dev environment and build processes.
 But, what happens when you are ready to deploy your app into production?
-The choices can be endless and sometimes non intuitive.
+The choices can be endless and sometimes unintuitive.

 As an AWS Certified Solutions Architect, I am frequently asked how to deploy Vue apps to AWS.
 In this tutorial, I will walk you through building a small, secure Vue app and deploy it to Amazon Web Services (AWS).
 If you never used AWS, don't worry!
 I'll step you through each step of the way starting with creating an AWS account.